Benefits of Tobacco-Free Spaces

 This campaign is to educate New Yorkers about the benefits of tobacco free outdoor recreational areas.
 The campaign raises awareness of the environmental impact of tobacco litter.
 Similarly, the dangers of secondhand smoke and influence on children when tobacco use is not restricted.

-Assistance for organizations
+Assistance for your community

 Want to adopt tobacco free outdoor policies?
 The Community Partnerships for a Tobacco Free New York can provide sample policies, signage and/or assistance in creating outdoor tobacco use policies.